 No other medium matches social's immediacy, affordability, or sheer viral power

-Many social sites out there, but Facebook and Twitter dominate for this purpose.
+There are many social sites out there, but Facebook and Twitter dominate for this purpose.
 A 2018 survey by bar supplies retailer Nisbets found that Facebook was the most popular social media platform for catering businesses.
 Eighty-one percent of respondents cited it as the most important tool for their marketing efforts, according to ModernRetaurantManagement.com.
 Twitter followed as the second most popular social media platform, with 20 percent believing it has helped their marketing strategy.

 “A simple mention of an idea or a new product on a social media platform can lead to immediate reaction, and not just from one person,” notes a recent Penn State University study.

 “Social media allows you to gather reactions and information from dozens, if not hundreds or thousands, at one time.”

 David Hochman of DJH Marketing Communications offers some explanations of how to make social media work best for a food business.

 Fold It Into Your Marketing Strategy

 Hochman does not see social media as a standalone vehicle but as part of a marketing strategy.
 "It enhances your traditional marketing and PR vehicles, which include print, radio, TV advertising, search engine optimization (SEO), telemarketing, direct mail, email marketing (such as Constant Contact), and press releases," he said.
 In other words, social media is strongest when you have one or more marketing tools working for you.